brentlintner/linus/TRACKER.md

 ## Current

 * Compact/File Rework
-    * Fucking LLM and it's abs pathing when I @ include it
-    * Compact/Prune command:
-        * Compact leaves a lot of empty lines
-        * Compact does not remove the no more parts block
-        * Compact removes all files not just the previous versions?!
+    * Refresh should prune all files in the conversation history
     * Always merge multiple parts into one file after LLM sends it
     * Bug: Add file metadata start to incomplete file block?